 - Using CCTV for security and crime detection/prevention

-There is no CCTV in operation at KL Gymnasium and Sekolah Kebangsaan Bukit Damansara.
+There is no CCTV in operation at KL Gymnasium.
+CCTV are in operation 24/7 at PanGlobal Building and Sekolah Kebangsaan Bukit Damansara premises.

 We rely on consent in the following circumstances: